 China and Hong Kong are international trading and manufacturing centers.
 Everything from new potential markets to more competitive manufacturing, printing, and assembly continues to lure business into China and Hong Kong.

 Washington State alone exports roughly one billion dollars' worth of goods and services to China each year.
 Even a relatively small market share in China amounts to huge potential sales.
-A five percent market share of China's 1.2 billion people is approximately 50 million people—equivalent to about one fifth of the population of the United States (roughly).
+A five percent market share of China's 1.3 billion people is approximately 65 million people - equivalent to about one fifth of the population of the United States (roughly).
 China is also on the leading edge of international and domestic legal developments, offering tremendous potential protection for those doing or planning to do business in China.
 China's membership in the World Intellectual Property Organization (WIPO) is one exciting recent development.

 Although China is open for new business, caution is advised.
-At the Pacific Northwest Law Group we have found the most effective first step into China is the formal legal protection of one's products and technology.
+The most effective first step into China is the formal legal protection of one's products and technology.
 An overlapping portfolio of copyright protection, product design protection, trademark protection, and patent protection helps assure one's competitive advantage in China, Hong Kong and, indeed, the world.
-At the Pacific Northwest Law Group we have developed a special familiarity in the area of technology and product protection in China and Hong Kong.

 Copyright protects creativity.
 The efforts of writers, artists, designers, software programmers, and other talents need to be protected so that hard work can be rewarded.
 Copyrights, like patents and trademarks, are an effective tool against unauthorized manufacture, use, sales, or imports of one's creative expression, including package design and in some cases product configuration.